 Once you get a green card (U.S. lawful permanent residence), you automatically become a U.S. tax resident.
 U.S. tax residents must declare their entire incomes to the U.S. government’s Internal Revenue Service (IRS), no matter where the income was earned.
-As of 2012, they must also report certain information about foreign financial assets.
+They must also report certain information about foreign financial assets.

 As a green card holder, you’ll need to declare income both from your job within the United States and any money that you receive from investments or business activities carried on outside U.S. borders.
 Or, if you live in another country, you will need to declare the income that you earn from a job there.
 (Note that if you do live in another country but want to keep your U.S. green card, you will need to take steps to make sure the U.S. immigration authorities won’t consider you to have abandoned, or given up your residency, such as filing for a reentry permit.)

 Filing a tax return does not necessarily mean that the U.S. government will tax all of your worldwide income.
 International treaties often regulate whether or not you must pay U.S. taxes on income earned in other countries.
 There’s a good chance that you’ll get a tax credit against your U.S. taxes for any income tax you pay in another country.
 Nevertheless, green card holders have to at least report all income they have earned worldwide.

 You might have heard a myth saying that the number of days you spend in the U.S. each year has some effect on whether or not you are a U.S. tax resident.
 This is true only for people who have nonimmigrant (temporary) visas.
 It is not true for green card holders.
 If you have a green card, your worldwide income must be reported to the U.S. government, even if you remain outside the U.S. for an entire year.

 You will need to file U.S. tax return Form 1040 each year by April 15th.
 This form, as well as instructions, can be found on the IRS website at www.irs.gov.